mattruma/MJR068/DEMO.md

 2. Try to login to Azure only once per workflow.
 3. Leverage Debugging see <https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging> for troubleshooting.

+To turn off auto deployment just set the trigger branch to `none`.

 ## Questions

 How do I NOT trigger on certain paths or file changes?